A New School of Thought.

 There’s something about staying in touch.

 About keeping the bonds that are formed in your foundational years.
-Joining the Old Collegians Associations means keeping those important connections for life and becoming a part of 14,000 like-minded old boys.
+Joining the Old Collegians Association means keeping those important connections for life and becoming a part of 14,000 like-minded Old Boys.

 No matter whether you finished last year or 50 years ago the BBC Old Collegians' Association provides past students an opportunity to catch up, network and enjoy all those magnificent traditions that makes BBC especially memorable.